Rhian Davies

-Rhian Davies (born 5 January 1981 in Wales) is an Australian soccer player, who currently plays for Canberra United FC in the Australian W-League.
+Rhian Davies (born 5 January 1981) is an Australian soccer player, who currently plays for Canberra United FC in the Australian W-League.

 National duties

 She has represented Australia at the 2003 FIFA Women's World Cup, 2004 Olympics and the 2006 AFC Women's Asian Cup.

 International goals

 Fly in, fly out

 Davies works in the remote community of Yirrkala, Northern Territory and travels over 3,000 km each way to Canberra for every game.